What Jesus Said about the Last Days

 Fearful events and great signs in the heavens

 But before all this,

 Jerusalem will be surrounded by armies who will decimate its inhabitants

 These will be times of distress (not the same word used for "tribulation")

 Jerusalem will be trodden under by the Gentiles until their times are fulfilled.

-(See the information on the differences in the gospel of Luke below.)
+(See the information on the differences between Luke and other Gospels below.)